Understanding Part D Coverage and Costs

 Initial Coverage Phase

 After you meet your deductible, if applicable, you move into the Initial Coverage Phase.
 During this phase, you pay a copay or coinsurance for your drugs based on the drug’s tier.
-Remember that copays and coinsurance can vary depending on where you fill your drugs.
+Remember that copays and coinsurance can vary by plan and vary depending on where you fill your drugs.
 Preferred network pharmacies usually offer drugs at the lowest level of cost-sharing.
 In 2024, you remain in this initial coverage phase until you and your plan spend $5,030 combined on drugs, including your deductible if applicable.
-In 2023 this initial coverage limit is $4,660.
+Beginning in 2025, out of pocket costs are capped at $2,000 for the year for covered drugs.
+If you have expensive medications, your out-of-pocket costs will not exceed $2,000 for covered drugs for the plan year, which runs January 1 – December 31.

 Coverage Gap (also known as the “Donut Hole”)

-Once you and your plan spend a combined $5,030 during the year ($4,660 in 2023), you enter the Coverage Gap Phase, also known as the “Donut Hole”.
-During this phase, you pay no more than 25% of the cost for all drug tiers (brand-name drugs and generic drugs) until a combined $8,000 threshold is reached ($7,400 in 2023).
+This phase is being eliminated in 2025.
+In 2024, the coverage gap phase still applies and you enter this phase once you and your plan spend a combined $5,030 during the year.
+Many people do not reach this phase but if you do, during this phase, you pay no more than 25% of the cost for all drug tiers (brand-name drugs and generic drugs) until a combined $8,000 threshold is reached.
 This amount includes what you spend out of pocket plus the value of the applicable manufacturers drug discounts for brand name drugs.
 Once these shared out-of-pocket costs reach $8,000 in 2024, you’ll leave the Coverage Gap phase.
 Note that at this amount, Part D enrollees who take only brand name drugs in 2024 will have spent an estimated $3,300 out of their own pockets and will then face no additional costs for their medications.
-Cost-sharing in the Coverage Gap phase will be eliminated in 2025 and Part D enrollees’ out-of-pocket drug costs will be capped at $2,000.
-This amount will be indexed to rise each year after 2025 at the rate of growth in per capita Part D costs.
+Cost-sharing in the coverage gap phase will be eliminated in 2025 and Part D enrollees’ out-of-pocket drug costs will be capped at $2,000

 Catastrophic Coverage –

 The 5% cost sharing coinsurance for this phase has been eliminated beginning in 2024.
-If you exit the Coverage Gap and enter the Catastrophic Phase, your cost sharing for medications will be $0 beginning in 2024.
+If you exit the Coverage Gap and enter the Catastrophic Phase, your cost sharing for medications will be $0 for the remainder of the year for your covered medications.

-Part D plans can and do change annually, and your medication needs may change too.
+Part D plans and pricing can change annually, and your medication needs may change too.
 We recommend re-evaluating your Medicare Part D prescription drug coverage every year during the annual Open Enrollment Period (AEP) which runs October 15 thru December 7.
-During this time, you can enroll in a Part D plan or make a change to your existing Part D plan.
-Any changes made will be effective on January 1st
+During this time, you can make a change to your Part D plan and any changes made will be effective on January 1st.
+If you get your Part D coverage included with your Medicare Advantage plan, you can make changes to your coverage during AEP, or, you get a one-time opportunity to do so during Medicare’s Open Enrollment Period (OEP) which runs January 1 – March 31.
+OEP is only for those currently on a Medicare Advantage plan and only one change is allowed during this period.